TeamHaxGD/GDDocs/endpoints/getGJUserInfo20.md

 #### accountID
 #### gjp
 #### targetAccountID
 The account ID it should fetch info from.
-When equal to accountID it will also fetch owner data
+When equal to accountID it will also fetch owner data.
 #### secret
 Wmfd2893gb7